seanpmaxwell/Typescript-Best-Practices/README.md

 - null, undefined, boolean, number, string.
 Boolean(), Number(), String() are object counter parts used during coercian.

 ### Functions
-- There are function declarations with `function fnName()` and arrow functions with `const () => {}`.
-Function declarations should be used directly in files so they can be hoisted and arrow functions should be used inside of function declarations passing functions as params.
+- There are function declarations with `function fnName()` and arrow functions with `() => {}`.
+Function-declarations should be used directly in files, so they can be hoisted, and arrow functions should be used when creating functions inside of functions and jsx-elements.

 ### Objects
 - Anything with key/value pairs is technically an object.
 However, we'll use the term `basic-object` to refer to an object returned from an object-literal or serialzed from somewhere (i.e. JSON.parse()) since they are just instances of the `Object()` class.
 Also note that in Javascript we can append as many properties as we want to a basic-object but in Typescript the keys are static once the object is instantiated, although the values can change unless we make it immutable.